vmware/photon/DOCS-CONTRIBUTING.md

 To help you get started making contributions to Photon OS Documentation, we are providing this document to outline how the site is structured, how it gets updates, and how to contribute changes.

-Documentation changes can be as large as adding a whoe set of new documents, or as small as fixing a single typo or a bad link.
+Documentation changes can be as large as adding a whole set of new documents, or as small as fixing a single typo or a bad link.

 ## Scope and Structure